BToyin/LoginApplicationProject/README.md

 ## Functionalities
 - Users are able to login into the applicaiton based on whether their details are stored inside the database.
 - Only Admins have access to the restricted registration page
-- ~Invalid logins receive a messgae informing them of this and are prompted to enter login credentials again
+- Invalid logins receive a messgae informing them of this and are prompted to enter login credentials again
+- Security constraints were added to the project through configuration of the web.xml file
+- Use of templates for consistent headers and footers

 ## Motivation
 This project provided an opportunity to implement the knowledge I have gained on creating a very simple Full stack Java application including a login page for authorisation and authentication.
 I was able to implement Java EE security into a project and restrict certain areas of the application based on the role assigned to the user.
 A DAO design pattern was used to communicate to pull data from the database.
-Furthermore, soem simple HTML and CSS were implemented during this project.
+Furthermore, some simple JSF and CSS were used during this project.

 ## Technologies
 - IntelliJ
 - Java (JDK 11)
 - Maven
 - Java EE
+- Payara server (glassfish)
+- Hibernate (ORM)
+- Beans
+- JSFs

 ## Launch
 To launch this project you require IntelliJ (community or ultimate) and then need to clone this github repo and open this project from IntelliJ.
-To use this program, Add your employee records CSV file to the resources directory, ensuring the column headings are the same as those in the EmployeeDTO class.
-After completing this, change the variable ReadFile.inputFile to the path of your new file.
-Then run the program.
+You must then configure your databsse through the persistence.xml file (for ORM) by changing the username and password.
+Then configure the payara server if required.
+You should then be able to run this application.

 ## Future Work
-- Adding additional Crud functionalities - updating, deleting employee records
-- Adding a front end
+- Add the functionality of the registration page so that an admin can add users to the database
+- More styling - currrently very basic styling